gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 this the <b><font color='red'>mean-only</font></b> model since it only has a single mean in it.
 In the reference-coded version of the model, we have a null hypothesis that
 $H_0: \tau_2 = \ldots = \tau_J = 0$, so the "mean-only" model is
+\index{model!mean-only}
 $\color{purple}{y_{ij} =\boldsymbol{\alpha}+\varepsilon_{ij}}$ with
 $\color{purple}{\boldsymbol{\alpha}}$ having the same definition as
 $\color{red}{\mu}$ for the cell means model -- it forces a common value for the mean for all the groups.
-Moving from the *reference-coded* model to the *mean-only* model is also an example of a situation where we move from a "full" model to a "reduced" model by setting some coefficients in the "full" model to 0 and, by doing this, get a simpler or "reduced" model.
+Moving from the *reference-coded* model to the *mean-only* model is also an example of a situation where we move from a "full" model
+\index{cell means}
+\index{model!full}
+to a
+"reduced" model by setting some coefficients in the "full" model to 0 and, by doing this, get a simpler or "reduced" model.
+\index{model!reduced}
 Simple models can be good as they are easier to interpret, but having a model for $J$ groups that suggests no difference in the groups is not a very exciting result in most, but not all, situations^[Suppose we were doing environmental monitoring